frankwiles/store/README.md

 This small CLI tool makes is trivial for me to shove some data into one of my personal API projects in my cluster.

+**NOTE**: This is for my own personal use and while the repo is public and MIT licensed I have **ZERO** intention of supporting this for a wider audience of users.
+It's a silly little JSON data shuttling tool, go build your own! 🤣

 ## Usage

 First you should set the following environment variables: